 Airlines registered with the Department may choose to carry pets complying with the above regulations.
 Compliant pets may travel on any ferry.
 The pet must travel with its owner or with a person acting on behalf of the owner (unaccompanied pets cannot travel to Ireland under the EU Pet Passport System).

-Travelling by air: If the pet does not meet the entry requirements the Department may decide either to return the pet to the country of origin or quarantine the pet for up to a maximum of 4 months at the owner’s expense.
+If the pet does not meet the entry requirements it will be returned to the country of origin at the owner's expense.

 If you are importing a pet cat, dog or ferret into Ireland from an EU member state or certain other EU countries, you should arrange for your veterinarian to microchip and then vaccinate the pet in that order, and obtain an EU Pet Passport from the competent authority in the EU member state of origin.